sameer-goel/aws-machine-learning/DataPrepration.md

 ************************************************************************************

 Now we have understood the data, lets work on making this dataset Cleaned
+## Step 2: Tyding the data

 ## 1. Imputing Missing Values
 * Average imputation: Replaces missing values with the **average/mean** value in the column.
 Useful for **numeric** variables.
 `df['col_name'].fillna((df['col_name'].mean()), inplace=True)`
 * Common point imputation: Use the **most common value/mode** for that column to replace missing values.
 Useful for **categorical** variables.
 `df['col_name'].fillna((df['col_name'].mode()), inplace=True)`

+#### 1.1 Advance Imputation
-* Advanced imputation: We can learn to predict missing values from complete samples using some machine learning techniques.
+We can learn to predict missing values from complete samples using some machine learning techniques.
-    * For example: AWS Datawigtool uses neural networks to predict missing values in tabular data. https://github.com/awslabs/datawig
+* For example: AWS Datawigtool uses Suvervised Learning neural networks to predict missing values in tabular data. https://github.com/awslabs/datawig

+1. MAR Missing at Random
+2. MCAR Missing completely at Random
+3. MNAR Missing Not at Random

 ## 2. Feature scaling
 - Motivation: Many algorithms are sensitive to features being on different scales, e.g., **gradient descent** and **kNN**